Code-Institute-Submissions/mp2-rps/README.md

 *be able to play the game without the need for additional instructions*

-Once the Play button is pressed you are presenteed with only three clearly labelled options: rock, paper or scissors.
-As you hoverover each button the cursor changes to a clearly defined clickable pointer and the button color changes to green heavily implying it is a clickable button.
+Once the Play button is pressed you are presented with only three clearly labelled options: rock, paper or scissors.
+As you hover over each button the cursor changes to a clearly defined clickable pointer and the button color changes to green heavily implying it is a clickable button.
 There is therefore very little chance the user would need further instruction.

 *see a live tally of wins/losses against the computer*

 Once the user has selected the rock, paper or scissors button a message will pop up above either the You text, Computer text or both in the event of a tie.
 At the same time the score of the winner iterates by 1 and is displayed below the User and Computer text.

 *have the ability to refresh or exit the game at will*

+There is a clearly labelled 'reset' button at the bottom right hand corner of the screen.
+On hover the color changes to green and once pressed it closes the game-page section, reopens the welcome page and the scores are reset.
 ___
 ## Bugs
 bug 1 - when reset btn clicked, game-section does not revert to display: none